 Planning authorities commonly use a 53X environmental audit to assess a proposal involving a new use of potentially contaminated land.
 An environmental audit overlay (EAO) may also need an audit.

 The auditor must provide a copy of the final report and a certificate or statement of environmental audit to:

 - the party requesting the audit, usually the site owner

 A 53V environmental audit helps in understanding environmental risks from:

 Find out more about environmental audits under the Environment Protection Act 1970.

 Changes to audits under the Environment Protection Act 2017

-New laws are intended to come into effect on 1 July 2021.
-The Environment Protection Act 2017 combines 53X and 53V audits into a single type – the scoped environmental audit.
+New laws will come into effect on 1 July 2021.
+The amended Environment Protection Act 2017 combines 53X and 53V audits into a single type – the scoped environmental audit.
 Before an audit can start, it must be scoped.
 The purpose of the audit is to: